theolivenbaum/resin/README.md

 A node table is a file with key/value pairs arranged in a tree.
 It's sorted by key.
 Keys are spread out onto many nodes in a trie-like fashion.
 The value connected to the key is an address to a list of postings.
 Each node is encoded with the weight of their sub tree such that skipping over sub trees is efficiently done by seeking a distance in the file equal to the weight of a sub tree root node * the size of a node (which is fixed in size).

 From a sorted list of strings you can create a binary search tree.
 In a node table the nodes are already laid out as a tree in such a way that lexiographic depth-first search is a forward-only read.
 Breadth-first search could also be performed but would require lots of seeking back and forth.
-The effects had serializing been done depth-first is the layout of the file would be breadth-first.
-This layout would allow for breadth-first search using forward-only read.
+The effects had serializing been done depth-first is a layout that would allow for breadth-first search using forward-only read.

 ## Data is stored in a DocumentTable